 TOXICOLOGY OF HEAVY METALS

 Lead poisoning is one of the oldest occupational and environmental diseases in the world.
 Despite its recognized hazards, lead continues to have widespread commercial application, including production of storage batteries (nearly 90% of US consumption), ammunition, metal alloys, solder, glass, plastics, pigments, and ceramics.
 Corrosion of lead plumbing in older buildings or supply lines may increase the lead concentration of tap water.
 Environmental lead exposure, ubiquitous by virtue of the anthropogenic distribution of lead to air, water, and food, has declined considerably in the last three decades as a result of the elimination of lead as an additive in gasoline, as well as diminished contact with lead-based paint and other lead-containing consumer products, such as lead solder in cans used as food containers.
 Legislation in the United States in 2011 further reduced the maximum permissible lead content of children’s products to 100 ppm.
 Lead continues to be used in some formulations of aviation gasoline for piston-engine aircraft.
 The presence of lead in certain folk medicines (eg, the Mexican remedies azarcon and greta, and certain Ayurvedic preparations) and in cosmetics (eg, kohl utilized around the eyes in certain African and Asian communities) has contributed to lead exposure to children and adults.
 Although public health measures, together with improved workplace conditions, have decreased the incidence of serious overt lead poisoning, there remains considerable concern over the effects of low-level lead exposure.
-Extensive evidence indicates that low levels ...
+Extensive evidence indicates ...